USB communications: Transmission

 To ensure that there are enough signal transitions for clock recovery to occur in the bitstream, a bit stuffing technique is applied to the data stream: an extra 0 bit is inserted into the data stream after any occurrence of six consecutive 1 bits.
 (Thus ensuring that there is a 0 bit to cause a transmission state transition.)
 Seven consecutively received 1 bits are always an error.
-For USB 3.0, additional data transmission encoding is used to handle the higher data rates required.
+For USB 3.0, additional data transmission encoding is used to handle the higher signaling rates required.